 Syntax :SERVice:DEVice:TYPe?

-Query Reads and returns the type of your Aeroflex 9101.
+Parameters There are no parameters.
+Command There is only a query form of this command available.
+Query Reads and returns the type of your Aeroflex 9102.
 The command will return a string.

 Example :SERVice:DEVice:TYPe?